-Wild Type Tiger Shrimp (Caridina mariae) Shrimp Species Profile
+Wild Type Tiger Shrimp (Caridina mariae) Species Profile & Care Guide

 The wild type Tiger Shrimp can adapt to a variety of parameters.
 They prefer softer acidic water but can live in more challenging water environments as well.
 They will cross-breed with other tiger shrimp variants like the blue or tangerine tiger.